antronerds/r2-tutorials/docs/Differential_Expression.md

-6. The plot has been adapted to show the AKR1C1, PIRT etc genesymbols also  DNA-replication genes are highlighted in green.
+6. The plot has been adapted to show the AKR1C1, PIRT etc gene symbols also  DNA-replication genes are highlighted in green.
 Fold change lines show the regions where differential expression is 1 and 2 fold (Figure 16).
 Note that most genes of the DNA replication pathway seem to be located below the diagonal.